Article l Volume 12 March 11, 2022

 Now, let us visit today's topic:

-A. In Florida they passed a law, banning the teaching of black history or news in schools or state businesses that would make white children or white people uncomfortable.
+A. In Florida, they passed a law banning the teaching of black history or news in schools or state businesses that would make white children or white people uncomfortable.
 They call it"the feel-good law".

 So, in Florida don't teach about all the lynchings that occurred in Florida and the south; don't teach about the Black neighborhood that was burned down in the 1920s and several blacks were killed; don't talk about all the people who were killed and their neighborhood destroyed in the 1920s in Oklahoma; the massacre of elected officials in 1898 in Wilmington, NC; the ban of blacks from attending Bob Jones University, a so-called religious school in Florida ( that is where it was before moving to Greenville, SC) and the list goes on.